schonsnatan/SQL-Docker-ERP-Analysis/Readme.md

 ### Steps to Docker configuration:

-1. **Initialize Docker Compose** Run the command below to upload the services:
+1. **Initialize Docker Compose** Run the command below using git bash inside the folder to upload the services:

     ```
     docker-compose up